 I wish you the best of luck with filling your sales rep position!

 I remember my first time hiring a sales rep, and how difficult it was to finally select one of the candidates.
 I hope this post helped you make your decision.

-But if you’re still stuck and need some help, check out our solutions.
+But if you’re still stuck and need some help, check out what we do.